Ohkthx/COSC4353/Assignment 3/Q&A.md

 2. List what backend technologies you are using and why?
 (2 points)

-We are using Node js, express, some type of no sql db, and jest for code coverage
+We are using Node js, express ,and jest for code coverage

 To run code coverage using jest: